 HbA1c which the writer refers to above.

-In short: my interpretation of Blood Glucose is as follows:
+In short: my interpretation of Blood Glucose as measured with a home blood glucose meter, is as follows:

 60 Very low